Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

 and its natural extension to disjoint non-empty subsets $A, B \subset \cX$ is

-The next theorem summarizes the structural properties that we proved for the energy landscape corresponding to the hard-core dynamics on a triangular grid $\L$.
-More specifically, (i) we prove that $\aa$, $\bb$ and $\cc$ are the only three stable configurations, (ii) find the value of the communication height between them, as a function of the triangular grid dimensions $\vdtr$ and $\hdtr$, and (iii) show by means of two iterative algorithms that there is ``\textit{absence of deep cycles}'' (see condition~\eqref{eq:suffcondPE} below) in the energy landscape $(\cX,H,Q)$.
+The next theorem summarizes the structural properties of the energy landscape corresponding to the hard-core dynamics on a triangular grid $\L$.
+More specifically, (i) we prove that $\aa$, $\bb$ and $\cc$ are the only three stable configurations, (ii) find the value of the communication height between them, as a function of the triangular grid sizes $\vdtr$ and $\hdtr$, and (iii) show by means of two iterative algorithms that there is ``\textit{absence of deep cycles}'' (see condition~\eqref{eq:suffcondPE} below) in the energy landscape $(\cX,H,Q)$.